-If you are looking for an immersive sound while watching movies or playing games on your TV, the built-in speakers of the TV simply don't cut it anymore.
+If you are looking for an immersive sound while watching movies or playing games on your TV, the built-in speakers don’t cut it anymore.
 Adding a soundbar to your setup is one of the best ways to get an immersive experience.
 The experience doubles when the soundbar supports Dolby Atmos.
-These audio devices with Dolby Atmos ensure better quality audio from TV speakers for an immersive experience - like you're living the visuals and not just watching it.
+These audio devices with Dolby Atmos ensure better quality audio from TV speakers for an immersive experience – like you’re living the visuals and not just watching it.

 However, the word ‘affordable’ tends to have a different meaning when we talk about soundbars with Dolby Atmos.
 A reasonable unit price starts at around $200-250 and goes upwards of $1,500, such as the Bang & Olufsen Beosound Stage.

 In this post, we will focus on the ones the cost less than $500 yet deliver a great experience.
 So, without further ado, let’s get started.
 But before that,

 - Here are the best aptX HD headphones that you can buy.

 - Looking for quality HDMI cables?
 Here are the top 7 HDMI cables for 4K UHD TVs.

 What Does Dolby Atmos Bring to the Table

 By default, you’d usually use a 5.1 channel stereo system to create an immersive soundstage.
 All the units or satellites are generally placed around the main sitting area to deliver the surround sound effect.